-Percolate is an unpretentious joint for coffee connoisseurs, stocking a decent range of coffee beans from all over the world including Colonna Coffee from the UK.
-Stop by for brunch and dig into the buttery croissants stuffed with egg mayo, curry chicken or smoked salmon.
+Percolate is an unpretentious joint for coffee connoisseurs, stocking a decent range of beans from all over the world including Colonna Coffee from the UK.
+Stop by for brunch and dig into the buttery croissants and sandwiches stuffed with curry egg mayo, smoked salmon or hae bee hiam.

-Furnished with plastic stools and foldable tables, the tiny ice-cream shop may not look like much, but in fact, it churns out lovely house-made gelatos and fluffy waffles.
+Furnished with plastic stools and foldable tables, the tiny ice cream shop may not look like much, but it churns out lovely house-made gelatos and fluffy waffles.
 Order a tub to go – it’ll make for the perfect movie night companion.

 Milk and Honey, #01-179, 86 Bedok North Street 4, Singapore 460086